Monmouth & Middlesex County Alimony Attorney

-Family Law Representation in Monmouth, Middlesex, Mercer & Somerset Counties
+Spousal Support Representation in Mercer & Somerset Counties and All New Jersey

 Marriages often break down over money issues.
 Unfortunately, those issues may not end with the divorce process.
 Either spouse may seek alimony, also known as spousal support, by petitioning the court for it.
 Alimony petitions commonly occur in cases where one spouse has been financially dependent on the other or where he or she is not immediately able to become self-supporting.
 Family courts decide alimony on a case-by-case basis that involves a review of many factors relevant to the couple’s circumstances.